TeamChocoQuest/ChocolateQuestRepoured/README.md

 # ChocolateQuestRepoured
-A 1.12.2 rewrite of the classic Chocolate Quest and Better Dungeons mods.
+CQ Repoured is a 1.12.2 rewrite of the classic Chocolate Quest and Better Dungeons mods.
 ## Links

 [Discord](https://discord.gg/StWzzFw)